EMPLOYMENT & INTERNSHIPS

 Staff

-Pittsburgh Opera General Director Christopher Hahn will retire at the conclusion of Pittsburgh Opera’s 2025-26 season.
-Pittsburgh Opera had retained the services of Margaret Genovese of Genovese Vanderhoof & Associates to conduct a comprehensive search for Mr. Hahn’s replacement.
+• Pittsburgh Opera General Director Christopher Hahn will retire at the conclusion of Pittsburgh Opera’s 2025-26 season.
+Pittsburgh Opera has retained the services of Margaret Genovese of Genovese Vanderhoof & Associates to conduct a comprehensive search for Mr. Hahn’s replacement.
 More information is available below in the 'General Director' section of this webpage.

 Internships